Sophie Polyxena Concordia of Sayn-Wittgenstein-Hohenstein: Biography

-In order to drive out this occupation by Nassau-Dillenburg and Nassau-Diez, Elector Clemens August of Cologne called in the Landesausschuß in his countries bordering the Siegerland.
-On 20 August 1735, peasants from Cologne crossed the borders of the Principality of Nassau-Siegen and plundered ‘was ihnen vorkam’ (‘what was in front of them’).
+To drive out this occupation by Nassau-Dillenburg and Nassau-Diez, Elector Clemens August of Cologne called in the Landesausschuß in his countries bordering the Siegerland.
+On 20 August 1735, peasants from Cologne crossed the borders of the Principality of Nassau-Siegen and plundered "was ihnen vorkam" ("what was in front of them").
 On 23 August, they were admitted to the (Catholic) castle and advanced with two to three thousand men to the (Reformed) Nassauischer Hof.
 But the armies of Nassau-Dillenburg and Nassau-Diez, united with the citizens of Siegen, forced the troops from Cologne to flee.
 Thus, the Reformed part of Siegerland remained under the rule of Nassau-Dillenburg and Nassau-Diez, and the Catholic part remained under the imperial administration.

 Even as a widow, Sophie Polyxena Concordia continued to live in the Nassauischer Hof, which since the mid-18th century has been called the Untere Schloss.
 The south wing of the palace is still called the Wittgensteiner Flügel after her.
-She organised the marriage of her brother Frederick to her sister-in-law Augusta Amalia in 1738 and, after the latter’s death in 1742, to her youngest sister-in-law, Elisabeth Hedwig, in 1743.
+She organised the marriage of her brother Frederick to her sister-in-law Augusta Amalia in 1738 and, after the latter's death in 1742, to her youngest sister-in-law, Elisabeth Hedwig, in 1743.
 The last marriage she organised was that of her granddaughter, Countess Clementine of Bentheim-Steinfurt, to Count Ferdinand Casimir of Isenburg-Büdingen-Wächtersbach in 1775.

 During the visits to his German lands in 1741 and 1742, Prince William IV of Orange-Nassau stayed with Sophie Polyxena Concordia and her mother-in-law Amalie Louise in the Nassauischer Hof in Siegen.
-In 1759, Sophie Polyxena Concordia lost her three living daughters, the eldest and the third in April, and the youngest in June.
+In 1759, Sophie Polyxena Concordia lost her three living daughters, the eldest and the third died in April, and the youngest in June.

 Sophie Polyxena Concordia died at the Untere Schloss in Siegen on 15 December 1781 and was buried on 23 December in the Fürstengruft there, as the last person to be buried in this burial vault.

 When, during the renovation of the Fürstengruft in 1951, the marble slabs that had been placed in front of the niches in 1893 had to be reattached, it was possible to take a look inside the graves.
 It was discovered that many graves had already been opened.
 Behind the slabs were walls of field-baked bricks, some of which were loose and allowed a view into the interior of the niches.
 In the light of a strong flashlight one could see that on the coffin of Sophia Polyxena Concordia, the artistic bronze handles covered with patina were particularly striking.